||Motoring with Mohammed; our route from Sanaa to

 mud-brick 'skyscrapers' all packed together inside a city wall on a small

 hill.
-We walked through the city gate into the main square which is like
+We walked through the city gate into the main square which is like a

-carts selling tired droopy vegetables.
+selling tired droopy vegetables.
 Walked all round the streets and squares

 of the town photographing the intricate wooden windows and doors.
+It

-outside the gate and had a tea until Mohammed arrived and we set off.
+the gate and had a tea until Mohammed arrived and we set off.